Brooklyn X Pittsburgh: The Industry of Art

 481 Van Brunt St Door #7A, Brooklyn, NY 11231

 As one of the world’s most prolific centers of art production, Brooklyn is host to countless artists, studios, arts institutions and fabrication facilities that fuel New York’s cultural production.
-Pittsburgh, too, plays host to all of the above, set within a long history of industries like steel and aluminum production, much of which literally build New York and Brooklyn’s physical infrastructure so many decades ago.
+Pittsburgh, too, plays host to all of the above, set within a long history of industries like steel and aluminum production, much of which literally built New York and Brooklyn’s physical infrastructure so many decades ago.

 About the juror: